kontent-ai/delivery-sdk-js/DOCS.md

 :heavy_check_mark: **Save time by auto-generating models**

-Use the [Kontent Model Generator](https://www.npmjs.com/package/@kentico/kontent-model-generator) to automatically generate TypeScript or JavaScript models based on the content types in your Kentico Kontent project.
+Use the [Kontent Model Generator](https://www.npmjs.com/package/@kentico/kontent-model-generator) to automatically generate TypeScript or JavaScript models based on the content types in your Kontent project.

 ### How to use DeliveryClient